| |

 On Windows, the identification file is located in

-.
+%APPDATA%\SSH\identification.
 Key paths in the file can be

-absolute or relative to the %APPDATA%\SSH
+absolute or relative to the %APPDATA%\SSH directory.
+The default

-user key directory is %APPDATA%\SSH\UserKeys
+user key directory is %APPDATA%\SSH\UserKeys and the default user

-certificate directory is %APPDATA%\SSH\UserCertificates
+certificate directory is %APPDATA%\SSH\UserCertificates.

 $HOME/.ssh2/hostkeys